-- Increase in benefits during the accounting period - Income is measured from period to period, and provides economic benefits to the company.
+- Result in benefits during the accounting period.
+Income is measured from period to period, and provides economic benefits to the company.

-- Increase in equity, other than contributions from equity participants - There are only two elements that provide increases in equity: contributions from owners and revenues or income.
+- Increase in equity, other than contributions from equity participants.
+There are only two elements that provide increases in equity: contributions from owners and revenues.